illumio-shield/CloudSecure-AWS-Demo-Template/README.md

 - **Internet Gateway**
 - **NAT Gateway**
 - **EC2 Instances**
+- **S3 Bucket**

+Additionally, it will automatically create flow logs from the VPC's to the S3 bucket.

 In our scenario, we have defined 3 subnets (prod, dev and staging) spread across 2 different VPC's.
 Within each subnet, we have created 3-tier applications using EC2 instances.
 This will be created using the provided Cloudformation template along with the flows.